Hey, your browser is out of date!

 Masonry Investigations

 A masonry investigation is a thorough assessment of a building's masonry elements to identify any signs of damage, deterioration, or structural instability.
-This involves a detailed examination of the building's foundation, walls, chimneys, and other masonry components.

-Why is a Masonry Investigation Important?
+Why a Masonry Investigation Saves Money

 • Early detection of issues